 1. When school starts back, and if your child(ren) are eligible, will you be utilizing school transportation services for your child(ren)?
-YE S NO 2.
+YES NO NO 2.
 If no, why?
-Please check all that apply. erned about exposure to rdian will arrange for ( 3.
+Please check all that apply.
+O I am concerned about exposure to COVID-19.
+O Parent/guardian will arrange for (transportation).
+O Other 3.
 If YES, please indicate the child's first name and school the child will attend for the upcoming school year 2020-2021.
 Student School 4.
 Did your child(ren) ride the bus during the 2019-2020 school year?
 Please indicate the child's first name and bus stop (last year).
 Student Bus Stop (last year) 5.
 Will your child(ren) be able to wear a mask for the duration of the ride?
-YE S NO 6.
+YE NO 6.
 Do you have ideas or concerns that you feel need to be addressed prior to school starting back?
 Ideas/Concern s: